ijijn/roguelike/book/src/chapter_72.md

 ## Batching the GUI

 We'll start with `gui/hud.rs` because it's the messiest!
-Add a `let mut draw_batch = DrawBatch::new();` to the beginning, and a `draw_batch.submit(5000);` to the end.
+Add a `let mut draw_batch = DrawBatch::new();` to the beginning, and a `let _result = draw_batch.submit(5000);` to the end.
 Why `5,000`?
 There are 80x60 (4,800) possible tiles in the map.
 The provided number acts as a sort: so we're guaranteeing that we'll draw the GUI after the map.
 Then it's a matter of converting the `ctx` calls to equivalent batch calls.
 It's also a good time to break the giant `draw_gui` function into smaller pieces.
 The completely refactor `gui/hud.rs` looks like this:

 ```rust
 use rltk::prelude::*;